TomasHubelbauer/osm-raster-map/README.md

 I generally believe raster tiles are inferior to vector tiles, but boy, are they easier to work with!

+- Hook up `+` and `-` keys for zoom in/out at the current map center
+- Persist pins & strokes in the local storage
 - Put back drawing strokes on the map, for now with antialiasing multiplication, in the future smarter with double buffer and use https://stackoverflow.com/a/365853/2715716 to display the stroke length in km/m canvas or by redrawing only the stroke portion of each tile, for each tile as it renders